d-stephenson/d-stephenson.github.io/_posts/2021-05-07-journal-eleven-dat602.md

 - <code>UPDATE</code> statements
 - <code>DELETE</code> statements

 For these instances only index records are locked, this allows for new records to be inserted next to locked records.
-With UPDATE and DELETE statements 'read committed' holds locks for the rows that are being updated or deleted, rows that are not included in the statement are released after the WHERE condition has been evaluated.
+With <code>UPDATE</code> and <code>DELETE</code> statements 'read committed' holds locks for the rows that are being updated or deleted, rows that are not included in the statement are released after the <code>WHERE</code> condition has been evaluated.
 This is important for reducing the chance of deadlocks occurring, but it doesn't entirely eliminate them.

 If a row is locked and forms part of an <code>UPDATE</code> statement, a 'semi-consistent' read is performed in InnoDB.
-In these cases, the latest committed version is returned and the row is checked to determine if it matched the WHERE condition.
+In these cases, the latest committed version is returned and the row is checked to determine if it matched the <code>WHERE</code> condition.
 If the match is confirmed then the row is read again and locked, or MySQL waits for it to be locked.

 <h2>Transaction Activity</h2>